November Birthstones

 • What powers are Topaz and Citrine believed to have?

 Topaz is associated with wisdom, truth, strength of mind, and protection from bad omens.
 Blue Topaz calms emotions, while yellow energizes.
-Citrine carries attributes of prosperity, confidence, creativity, and manifesting wealth through its golden solar colors.
+Citrine, with its golden solar colors, carries attributes of prosperity, confidence, creativity, and manifesting wealth.

 • When should I give Topaz or Citrine as a gift?